DillanSpencer/TemplateIT/README.md

 # TemplateIT
 > Project Orginization Tool

 __TemplateIT__ makes it easy to keep projects clean and orginized with project templates.
 It allows users to create a template project folder that can be exported to a directory.
+This program can be used to make video editing organized with templated folders for all of the users resources.

 ## Main Classes